pietgeursen/sbot-gossip/README.md

 > improved gossip manager for sbot

 Module that manages making connections to other sbots (peers).
+This is a replacement for the scuttlebot gossip plugin that's built into scuttlebot.

-The goal is to provide more control over when connections happen.
+The goal is to provide more control over the manager with code that's easier to understand and extend.

 Features:
 - Set maximum number of peers to connect to.
 - Start and stop all connections.